JoeCreates/Lycan/checkstyle/README.md

 Modifiers access should be added to functions even where they are implicit.
 This ensures programmer intent is explicitly stated.

 ### Returns
-Multiple returns in a function are sometimes useful, but sometimes makes code harder to debug and indicates that code should be refactored into smaller functions.
+Multiple returns in a function are sometimes useful for early exits.
+But it often makes code harder to debug, and is an indication that code should be refactored into smaller functions.

-A maximum of 4 returns are allowed in any single function.
+More than 4 returns in any single function will result in a style warning.

 ### Right Curly Braces
 Lycan uses the one true brace style.
 Right curly braces go on a new line after the statement body.